Are Deep Speech Denoising Models Robust to Adversarial Noise?: Conclusion

 \section{Conclusion}

-In this paper, we show for the first time that DNS models are susceptible to imperceptible adversarial attacks in a wide variety of simulated settings.
-We demonstrate in the process that they are far more fragile than comparable image denoising models: through the addition of adversarial noise hidden in the original input signal, all of the models we study can be induced to output audio with almost no resemblance to either clean or noisy speech.
-Our attacks generalize to a wide variety of settings, including simulated over-the-air attacks and attacks with no background noise or reverb, and demonstrate that targeted attacks may soon be feasible.
+We show that DNS models are vulnerable to imperceptible adversarial attacks across simulated settings: by adding adversarial noise hidden in the original input signal, all models we study can be induced to output audio with almost no resemblance to clean or noisy speech.
+Our attacks generalize across settings, including simulated over-the-air attacks and cases with no background noise or reverb, and suggest that better optimization targets may enable subjectively effective targeted attacks (Appendix \ref{app:negativeresults}).
+Finally, our human study validates that our attacks are generally imperceptible, and the outputs generally unintelligible, even to audio experts.

-Our results have several important limitations and caveats.
-First, the DNS model Full-SubNet+ (FSN+) is partially protected from gradient-based attacks due to its exploding gradients, though this pseudo-defense is generally easily overcome by determined adversaries \citep{athalye2018obfuscatedgradientsgivefalse}.
-Second, although we provide samples and use well-established methods for generating imperceptible noise, we do not run an ABX user study to prove the imperceptibility of the generated perturbations.
-Third, our attacks all rely on gradient access for now, as we showed model transfer to be ineffective for the adversarial perturbations that we found.
-Finally, we only attack fully differentiable DNS models; discrete token-based DNS models \citep{wang2024selmspeechenhancementdiscretelanguagemodels} will require different techniques to attack.
+Our results have several important limitations.
+First, FSN+ is protected from gradient-based attacks due to exploding gradients, though this pseudo-defense is easily overcome \citep{athalye2018obfuscatedgradientsgivefalse}.
+Second, our strongest attacks rely on gradient access; naive transfer is ineffective under strict masking.
+Third, we only attack fully differentiable DNS models; token-based DNS models \citep{wang2024selmspeechenhancementdiscretelanguagemodels} will require new techniques.
+More broadly, our attacks are offline and per-utterance: a streaming attacker would need universal perturbations (ineffective here), a lookahead buffer, or advance knowledge of the speech to attack.
+Our over-the-air experiments model linear propagation via RIRs (real recorded RIRs subsume speaker/microphone frequency responses), but real playback chains also introduce nonlinearities, gain control, and codec compression \citep{sadasivan2025attackersnoise}, any of which could attenuate the perturbation.
+Weak transfer suggests a defense: inference-time ensembling or randomized architecture switching could raise the bar for an attacker, even one with white-box access to each individual model.

-Nevertheless, we hope to convince the research community that DNS models are both an appealing and eminently feasible target for attack by real adversaries, with the potential to incapacitate live audio streams, speech recognition systems, users of hearing devices, and more.
-With simple defenses such as Gaussian perturbation only offering limited protection, we urge readers to evaluate further models in more lifelike settings and develop and apply better defenses before attackers exploit these critical weaknesses.
+Nevertheless, we hope to convince the research community that open-source DNS models are both an appealing and feasible target for attack, with the potential to incapacitate live audio streams, speech recognition systems, hearing aid users, and more.
+With simple defenses such as white noise only offering limited protection, we urge researchers to evaluate further models in more lifelike settings and implement better defenses before attackers exploit these critical weaknesses.